The Toledo Zoo Butterfly Conservation Center

 The butterfly center is located at the back of the zoo next to the aquarium.
 A fee is required to enter and is different for adults, children, and senior citizens.
 You will be given instructions when you enter.
 There is also information available on all the different species.

-So, next time you are at the Toledo Zoo, don't forget to visit the butterfly center and don't forget to bring your camera.
+So, next time you are at the Toledo Zoo, don't forget to visit the butterfly center and don't forget to bring your camera or your phone.
+Otherwise, if you don't want to take any pictures, then wander the exhibit and enjoy the beauty.